 And so the suicidal and the depressed must go without medicines that could give them reason to live -- all because psychologists -- and materialist scientists in general -- are dogmatically blind to common sense, to the power of elation and anticipation, to the idea that happiness is indeed happiness -- and that being happy -- yes, even with the occasional help of drugs -- is actually better than being dead!

 Strangely, Americans sign off on the daily use of drugs -- as long as they do not inspire and elate.
 They are fine with a lifetime dependency on brain-numbing Big Pharma drugs -- a dependency that simply CANNOT be kicked in many cases.
 And this hypocrisy is breathtaking.
-Only 5% of soldiers who used heroin in Vietnam had trouble getting off the drug when they returned to the States; meanwhile, the antidepressant called Effexor has a 95% recidivism rate for long-term users after three years.
+Only 5% of soldiers who used heroin in Vietnam had trouble getting off the drug when they returned to the States4; meanwhile, the antidepressant called Effexor5 has a 95% recidivism rate 6 for long-term users after three years.
 95%!

 But Americans -- academics included -- are ridiculously uneducated about drug facts.
 They live in a world full of censorship and propaganda: a world that is determined not to teach them about drugs, but rather to make them feel a certain way about drugs: namely, to hold them in unbounded contempt.